GlebMatveev/capitalina-bankrupt/README.md

 > **commercial development**

-Search in the database of debtors by taxpayer identification number.
+Search of debtors by taxpayer identification number.

 ### Features
 - XSLX parsing using PHP and SimpleXLSX